Originate/exosphere/tutorial/part_2/16_network_objects.md

 send 'tweets.create', name: "hello world"
 ```

-## Complex queries

-Answering complex queries can require querying several services.
-This can quickly become cumbersome.
-For those cases,
-consider using a high-level service query language
+Complex queries are easier now if using a high-level service query language like
-like
 [GraphQL](https://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html).
 As an example, the SQL query to get photos of all friends of user 123: